l-zhenyi/Go_Futile/README.md

 ## Installation and Running Instructions
-Prequisites: Golang, Ebitengine
+Prequisites: Golang, Ebitengine<br>
-Detailed instructions on how to install Ebitengine can be found at the [Ebitengine website](https://ebitengine.org/en/documents/install.html).
+Detailed instructions on checking your device's compatability with Ebitengine can be found at the [Ebitengine website](https://ebitengine.org/en/documents/install.html).
 In the project root diretory, run the following command in your terminal:

 ```bash